Towards Robustness: A Critique of Current Vector Database Assessments

 \item \emph{MAP@K}~\cite{map}: Mean Average Precision at K computes the average precision over the top-K retrieved results.
 For each query, it calculates the precision at the rank of each relevant retrieved item (if present in the top-K ground truth), and averages these values.
-MAP@K is then the mean of these per-query average precisions across all queries.
+MAP@K is the mean of these per-query average precisions across all queries.

 \item \emph{NDCG@K}~\cite{ndcg}: Normalized Discounted Cumulative Gain at K accounts for the rank positions of relevant items in the retrieved list.
-For each query, DCG@K is computed as the sum of $1/\log(\text{rank} + 1)$, where rank is the position of of a retrieved item in the ground-truth list.
-NDCG@K is obtained by normalizing DCG@K with by IDCG@K---the ideal DCG when all top-K results are perfectly ranked.
+For each query, DCG@K is computed as the sum of $1/\log(\text{rank} + 1)$, where rank is the position of a retrieved item in the ground-truth list.
+NDCG@K is obtained by normalizing DCG@K by IDCG@K, the ideal DCG when all top-K results are perfectly ranked.
 The final score is the mean NDCG@K across all queries.

 \item \emph{MRR@K}~\cite{mrr}: Mean Reciprocal Rank at K evaluates the rank of the first relevant result.
 For each query, it computes the reciprocal of the rank of the first retrieved item that appears in the top-K ground-truth set.